Herbal Gardening - Common Herbs: Basil, Dill, Lavender

 Another popular culinary herb, Dill is a great herb for recipes, and very easy to grow.
 Ultimately reaching 2-4 feet in height, it will produce blue-green feathery leaves with small clusters of yellow flowers.
 It loves a lot of full sun and the seeds don't require much care at all.
 Just toss a few dozen dill seeds out into a small patch of the garden and watch them grow!

-You will possibly need to do a bit of thinning in a few weeks.
+You might need to thin them out a bit in a few weeks.
 When they've reached a couple of inches in height, you want to make sure the growing plants are separated by 8-10 inches (20-25 cm), so each will get its full share of soil nutrients and sunlight.

 Collect the flower heads in full bloom and use them for decoration or dry them for use in cooking.
 Or, a couple of weeks after the dill has flowered, you can harvest seeds.
 Cut the flowers and hang them upside down over paper and collect the seeds as they fall.
 Then crumble the leaves.
 Great for chip dips, salads, and many other delicious fresh foods.